christokur/portray/docs/replace-hug-with-typer.md

    - Set up the same command structure to maintain backward compatibility

 2. **Update Entry Point**:
-   - Modify `pyproject.toml` to use the new Typer app (already points to `pdocs.cli:app`)
+   - Modify `pyproject.toml` to use the new Typer app if needed

 3. **Update Tests**:
-   - Adapt `tests/test_cli.py` to use Typer's testing utilities instead of hug's
+   - Adapt any CLI tests to use Typer's testing utilities instead of hug's

-### Phase 2: Update Server Function in api.py
+### Phase 2: Review Server Function in api.py

-1. **Replace hug Server with Alternative**:
+1. **Review Server Implementation**:
-   - Remove hug usage in the `server()` function
-   - Implement equivalent functionality using a simple HTTP server or a lightweight framework like FastAPI
+   - Unlike pdocs, portray's server function uses livereload rather than hug
+   - Ensure the Server implementation works with the updated CLI
+   - No major changes needed for the server implementation itself

 ### Phase 3: Testing and Verification